Amritkj001/caregiver-chatbot/README.md

 6. Answer the problem

 ---
-## Data Sources
+## Dataset
-The dataset contains HDB resale data from March 2012 to April 2021.
-The dataset contains 150,634 rows and 78 columns.
-The data can be downloaded from Kaggle at this [link](https://www.kaggle.com/competitions/dsi-sg-project-2-regression-challenge-hdb-price/data).

-The data dictionary can be accessed through the link above.
+The dataset used for machine learning contains two columns; "Question" and "Answer", and a total of 69 rows.

+The dataset contains information on grants and schemes to support the elderly, as well as resources for caregivers themselves.
+The data was selected, manually scrapped and curated from government websites such as LifeSG and Agency for Integrated Care.

+The information in the dataset is accurate as of 11/11/2024.

 ## Executive Summary
 **INTRODUCTION**